popphp/docs/overview.rst

 Introduction
 ------------

-Pop PHP Framework is a lightweight, yet robust PHP framework that can be used for rapid application development.
+The Pop PHP Framework is a lightweight, yet robust PHP framework that can be used for rapid application development.
 The framework itself has a base set of core components as well as numerous other additional components to facilitate many of the common features needed for a PHP application.